Homemade Twix Bars (Vegan, Gluten-Free)

 These healthier, homemade Twix bars start with making the shortbread cookie layer.

-Almond flour and arrowroot starch pair to create a crunchy base, while maple syrup adds a subtle sweetness.
-Baking soda provides leavening, salt adds flavor, and ice cold water helps it form into a dough without softening too much.
+Almond flour and tapioca starch pair to create a crunchy base, while maple syrup adds a subtle sweetness.
+Baking soda provides leavening, salt adds flavor, and coconut oil and water help it form into a dough.

 Pan of homemade Twix bars crust

 Once baked and cooled, the cookie base is lathered with an irresistible date caramel layer.
-A hint of vanilla in the caramel makes it even more dreamy.
+A hint of vanilla, sea salt, and coconut oil in the caramel makes it even more dreamy.

 Spreading date caramel onto a crunchy cookie layer in a baking dish